ChristianCruz117/Game2338-002/GameTesting/GameReview3.md

 As an assassin, he will fight without being seen, hunt with the help of his hawk in the shadows, challenge the gods and change the course of history.
 # Final Thoughts
+Ubisoft has yet again introduced me to another Assassin's Creed game that is captivating and amazing to play.
+The visuals are stunning and that is a lot to say about vasts lands of desert.
+This time you were able to use not only eagle vision but hawk vision.
+The introduction to the hawk, Senu, was perfect because roaming around a map for hours repeatedly can be repetitive and sometimes tiresome.
+The game controls are definitely different from the last couple of games which I was somewhat thrown off by.
+The signature hidden blades are not introduced right away either.
+However, you become acustomed to that with the enemies they immediately throw at you and the missions you are able to play.